comunica/Article-ISWC2023-SolidQuery/content/related-work.md

 : No links are followed

 cMatch
-: Only those links in discovered triples are followed if those triples match with a triple pattern within the query.
+: Only links in triples are followed for those triples match with a triple pattern within the query.

 cAll
 : All links are followed